-Elizabeth Hittle and her son have lived in Snyder for three years.
+Elizabeth Hittle and her son have lived in Snyder for five years.
 Elizabeth has lived in the Scribner-Snyder area nearly all her life, and graduated from the school there.
 She was the assistant/youth services librarian at the Scribner Public Library for nearly five years before becoming the new director at the Snyder Public Library in March of 2018.
 She is also a member of the Snyder Lions Club.
 Elizabeth enjoys reading, gaming, and going to library events all over Nebraska.
 She mainly reads young adult novels, her favorite book is Sister Light, Sister Dark by Jane Yolen, and her favorite author is Rick Riordan, creator of the Percy Jackson series.

 Hello there!
 My name is Elizabeth Hittle (but you can call me Miss Liz!) and I am the Director of the Snyder Public Library!
 We are located inside of the auditorium, on Main Street (Ash Street), in Snyder, Nebraska.
 Our village only has a population of 300, so the library is only open nine hours a week, but what amazing things we can fit into those nine hours!!!